Macioa/ImmutableStuff/determinism.md

 Main();
 ```
-*In this example the combination of a "reference" and a "race condition" create a function whose ouput is altered by external code.*
+*In this example the combination of a "[reference](https://en.wikipedia.org/wiki/Reference_(computer_science))" and a "[race condition](https://en.wikipedia.org/wiki/Race_condition)" create a function whose output is altered by external code.*

-In Functional Programming, external or out-of-scope influences like this are referred to as "Side Effects".
-Most Object Oriented Programming languages and many Functional Programming languages allow for non-determistic code, but Functional Programming languages often include mechanisms to discourage or restrict these "side-effects".
-The degree to which they've done so can be called "Functional Purity".
+In Functional Programming, external or out-of-scope influences like this are referred to as "[side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))".
+Most Object Oriented Programming languages and many Functional Programming languages allow for non-deterministic code, but Functional Programming languages often include mechanisms to discourage or restrict these "[side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))".
+The degree to which they've done so can be called "[functional purity](https://en.wikipedia.org/wiki/Pure_function)".

-In systems with high "functional purity" we can use mathematical proofs to verify outcomes.
-This process is called "Formal Verification".
-This technique has been used by companies since the early 90's but has been fairly contained in usage do to the complexity, cost, and effort involved.
+In systems with high "[functional purity](https://en.wikipedia.org/wiki/Pure_function)" we can use mathematical proofs to verify outcomes.
+This process is called "[formal verification](https://en.wikipedia.org/wiki/Formal_verification)".
+This technique has been used by companies since the early 90's but has been fairly contained in usage due to the complexity, cost, and effort involved.
 But this could change in the future as we brace for the possibility of AI taking over this task.

-If you want to see an example of this, or, if you want to better understand the relationship between mathematics and your software, I highly recommend the interactive book series [Software Foundations](https://softwarefoundations.cis.upenn.edu/) by Benjamin Pierce.
+If you want to see an example of this, or, if you want to better understand the relationship between mathematics and your software, I highly recommend the interactive book series [Software Foundations](https://softwarefoundations.cis.upenn.edu/) by [Benjamin Pierce](https://www.cis.upenn.edu/~bcpierce/).
 Download the [ROCQ IDE](https://rocq-prover.org/) and create an entire programming language from scratch, using mathematical proofs.

 ### Determinism in React/Redux (front end libraries)
-React/Redux are javascript libraries.
-As such they can not be classified as Functional Programming.
-Never-the-less, they borrow functional techniques to create a functional system at the core of your application.
+React and Redux are implemented in JavaScript, a multi-paradigm language, so they are not purely functional by nature.

 In React, UI components are expressed as functions.
 They receive an input and render html using that input.
-That render remains cached until a new input is provided for the component, triggering a new render output.
+React functions re-execute when their inputs change, producing a new output; otherwise, the previous output is reused, ensuring consistent rendering behavior based on input.
 This creates a deterministic system for *rendering* data.

 In Redux, application state is saved in a central store.
 Formal getter and setter functions are provided to interact with the store.
 These formal functions automatically sever references and protect the centralized state so that if you were to write the SideEffectFn shown above into your code, the side effect would not apply to the state tree.
+This functional pattern enforces immutability by design, ensures predictability, eliminates unintended side effects, and makes state transitions explicit, traceable, and testable.

-The combination of these aspects creates our functionally pure transaction: STATE => change(state) => STATE.
+The combination of these aspects creates our functionally pure transaction:

+LAST_STATE => change(state) => NEW_STATE.

 There are many powerful impacts that this has on our system.
 Using a browser extension, we can not only see the present state, view the history of state changes, or alter any aspect of the state.
 This makes tracing and debugging your front end easy and rational.